Benchmarking LLM Privacy Recognition for Social Robot Decision Making: User Evaluation

 \subsection{Participants}

-We utilized Prolific to host our study and recruit participants.
-A total of 450 participants were recruited, each of whom evaluated three of 50 scenarios (27 participants per scenario).
-All participants were located within the U.S and fluent in English.
-Participant ages ranged from 19 to 88 $(M = 40.69, SD = 13.43)$ and the population was split 46.67\% women, 52.67\% men, 0.44\% non-binary, and 0.22\% prefer not to say.
-Participants completed the survey in 16 minutes and 32 seconds on average and were compensated \$4 USD.
+We recruited 450 participants through Prolific, each of whom evaluated three of the 50 scenarios (27 participants per scenario).
+This balance was chosen to ensure generalizability across a breadth of scenarios while maintaining sufficient statistical power~\cite{westfall2014statistical}.
+All participants were located within the U.S. and fluent in English.
+Participant ages ranged from 19 to 88 years $(M = 40.69, SD = 13.43)$ and the population was split 46.67\% women, 52.67\% men, 0.44\% non-binary, and 0.22\% prefer not to say.
+Participants were compensated \$4.00 USD for completing the 16-minute survey.